tkozzer/map-magic/docs/backend-design-document.md

   - **GET /county/:id**: 100 requests per minute per IP.
   - **POST /export/json** and **POST /export/image**: 10 requests per minute per IP.

-## Scalability
+## Scalability on Replit

-Given the possibility of thousands of concurrent users, the backend will be designed to scale both horizontally and vertically.
+Given the possibility of thousands of concurrent users, the backend will be designed to scale within Replit's environment.

 ### Horizontal Scaling

-- **Load Balancing**: Implement load balancing to distribute traffic across multiple server instances.
-Services like AWS Elastic Load Balancing (ELB) or NGINX can be used.
+- **Replit Instances**: Replit projects (Repls) can be scaled by running multiple instances.
+Load balancing can be achieved through Replit's built-in load management or by distributing the workload across multiple Repls.
-- **Stateless Design**: The backend will be designed to be stateless, allowing easy replication across multiple instances.
+- **Stateless Design**: The backend will be designed to be stateless, allowing easy replication across multiple Replit instances.

 ### Vertical Scaling

-- **Resource Allocation**: Increase server capacity (CPU, memory) as needed to handle higher loads.
+- **Resource Allocation**: While Replit has resource limits, consider upgrading the Replit plan to allocate more CPU and memory resources as needed to handle higher loads.

 ## Security

 Although no sensitive user data is involved, basic security practices will be followed.

+For detailed information on admin-specific security measures, see the [Security and Authentication](admin-design-document.md#security-and-authentication) section in the Admin Design Document.
 ### HTTPS

-- **SSL/TLS**: All API endpoints will be secured with HTTPS to protect data in transit.
+- **SSL/TLS**: Replit automatically provides HTTPS for Repls.
+Ensure all API endpoints are accessed via HTTPS to protect data in transit.

 ### API Keys